 SMS Marketing Laws: the TCPA and the Do Not Call List

+The TLDR: Don’t send SMS marketing to someone for whom you don’t have their express consent to send mobile marketing messages to their cell phone.
 The slightly longer version: The Telephone Consumer Protection Act (TCPA) lays out what telemarketers must do, must not do, and may and may not do, and part of that is that they must honor the Do Not Call (DNC) list.
 That means that they must not initiate marketing calls and solicitations to any telephone number that is on the DNC.

 If you want to read even more about this, see our article The Federal Do Not Call (DNC) Registry and the TCPA as it Applies to SMS Marketing.

 How to Do SMS Marketing Right

 When we talk about an SMS marketing service “doing it right”, what we mean is that they know about the Federal law, they care about the Federal law and the Do Not Call list, and they care about their customers not breaking the law, and so they communicate the requirements of the law to their customers and they help their customers to be sure that they are obtaining consent, and doing their own SMS marketing right.

 And because they care about their customers, and about their customers not getting into trouble, they help their customers to be sure that they have express, verifiable consent (which not only keeps them from breaking the law, but also provides the most responsive list of people to whom to market).
 Make no mistake, there are SMS marketing services out there that don’t care whether their customers have consent, and don’t pay attention to the DNC list, because they (the SMS service) won’t get into trouble if their customers send to unpermitted phone numbers, and they don’t really care whether their customers break the law or get into trouble, as long as they keep paying; that’s not a company you want to do business with.